The Role of Technology In the FIFA Club World Cup

 Artificial intelligence systems will use the data points to track players’ limbs and ball locations and help referees determine penalties such as offside.

-Leverage technologies
+Leverage Technologies

-FIFA Club World Cup Qatar offered FIFA the opportunity to evaluate potential enhancements to their in-stadium fan experience.
 The prototype mobile app included video highlights, live referee reviews, key match moments, and the use of augmented reality to gain additional match insights.

 FIFA is exploring the potential of emerging technologies to help merge real football and eFootball and offer new services like connected fitness, well-being and education, digital memorabilia, virtual football experiences, and interactive and gamified player and fan experiences.